 Luxembourg will organize its third European Capital of Culture (ECoC) in 2022, in the industrial region centered on Esch-sur-Alzette.
 The ECoC is a European Union initiative to reinforce a sense of European belonging, a process of social inclusion, and an urban development strategy based on a year-long cultural program.
 We can expect that the mass media in Luxembourg will be central cultural intermediaries between the arts producers and the urbanites, characterized by their popular, their highbrow, and their omnivorous cultural tastes.
-Nevertheless, it is unknown how the four universes of “stylistic possibles” investigated in this article will use the different art expressions of Esch2022 to reproduce their cultural capital in the “age of extremes.”
+Nevertheless, it is unknown how the four universes of “stylistic possibles” investigated in this article will use the different art expressions of Esch2022 to reproduce their cultural capital in the “new age of extremes (Massey, 2005, p.
+214).”
 Further research is needed to investigate the role of arts practices and media use in the organization of urban society within global cities.
-This can lead to the co-presence of bounded groups, but also to dialogue between different communities.
+This can lead to the co-presence of bounded groups, but also to dialogue between different communities (Lamour, 2019; Lamour & Lorentz, 2019).

-Acknowledgements

-This work was supported by the Erasmus + Programme of the European Union - Jean Monnet Network 2018-2021 [Grant number: 599614-EPP-1-2018-1-LU-EPPJMO-NETWORK].
-The European Commission support for the production of this publication does not constitute an endorsement of the contents, which reflects the views only of the authors, and the Commission cannot be held responsible for any use, which may be made of the information contained therein.

 References